-Just like most other drugs, the withdrawal symptoms are not just physical, but mental as well.
+Just like most other drugs, the withdrawal symptoms are not only physical but mental as well.
 The withdrawal process generally begins 24 hours after your last dose.
 Here are some of the most common symptoms seen in those withdrawing from methamphetamines:

 Not everyone gets through the meth detox process in the same time frame.
 The pace at which you go through the timeline and the severity of symptoms will depend on factors like: